-To help get us back on track, listed below are some ideas of how you can bring key basics into your routine as you return to the office or work from home.
+To help get us back on track, listed below are some ideas of how you can bring key basics into your routine whether in the office or working from home.
 Some of these you might be doing already, and others tend to slip by the busier and more overwhelmed we feel - but take a moment to think now about what small changes you could make to re-prioritise some of the ideas below.

 The key to the success with any of these changes is to make them consistent and a part of your day-to-day routine (see them a bit like brushing your teeth!).

 Start small, make the goals you set achievable/timely/measurable and build up from there (the small wins will encourage you to do more).